 Calvary Community Christian Center 20613 Stanton Ave, Castro Valley, CA94546 This unpretentious Evangelical church tucked away on Stanton Avenue near Interstate 580 has ministered to Castro Valley…More residents for more than 50 years.
 It's known for its well-regarded preschool, Bright World.
 Members are engaged in their community and work hard to realize the truth of scripture in their daily life.

 Unity Church of Castro Valley 20121 Santa Maria Ave, Castro Valley, CA94546 The wings on the facade and the stairs' ironwork evoke the Unity motto: "When In Need, God Sustains."
 Services are…More Sundays at 11am, usually in the sanctuary but occasionally outdoors at the Castro Valley Community Center about a mile away on Lake Chabot Road.
 The Rev. Donna Caldwell is minister.
 The Creative Beginnings preschool is in back.

-Hesperian Elementary School is one of nine elementary schools in the …More href="http://sanlorenzo.patch.com/admin/listings/san-lorenzo-unified-school-district">San Lorenzo Unified School District.
-It serves more than 700 students in grades K–5 and is growing to include preschool in the 2010-11 academic year.
+Grant Elementary School is one of nine elementary schools in the …More href="http://sanlorenzo.patch.com/san-lorenzo-unified-school-district">San Lorenzo Unified School District.
+It serves nearly 400 students grades K-5 and will have grown to include preschool in the 2010-11 school year.
 (For more information on the preschool program, click here.)
-It received an Academic Performance Index ranking of 705 for the 2009-10 school year.
+The School received an Academic Performance Index ranking of 829 for the 2009-10 school year.

-The Hesperian Elementary student body is 58 percent Latino, 20 percent African American, 6 percent Asian and 6 percent white.
-About 60 percent are considered English language learners.
+Grant Elementary School's student body is about 49 percent Latino, 14 percent white, 12 percent African American, 8 percent Filipino and 6 percent Asian.
+About 47 percent of students are considered English-language learners.